tommyod/KDEpy/docs/source/index.rst

 KDEpy
 =====

-KDEpy implements univariate kernel density estimators.
+KDEpy is a Python library which implements kernel density estimators.

 Highlights
 ----------